device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

     ![security group settings for access to Device42 on AWS](/assets/images/security_group_settings_CORRECT-hl.png)

 2. SSH to the public endpoint of your new Device42 Main Appliance using the public DNS name or the IP address found in the AWS UI, ensuring your SSH client is configured to connect on port 404.
-Use the username: `device42` and the `SSH keyfile` you chose in Step 1 above for SSH authentication instead of using a password.
+Use the username `device42` and the `SSH keyfile` you chose in Step 1 above for SSH authentication instead of using a password.
 If you have trouble connecting, configure your [instances security group settings](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html) to allow SSH access from your PC's IP address.

     ![Instance ID, public ip, DNS address on EC2 dash](/assets/images/EC2_dashboard_Instance_ID-IP-DNS_hl.png)